epfl-si/ckeditor-quote-epfl/README.md

         </footer>
     </blockquote>

-If the caption is empty, the blockquote element will just be
+If the caption is empty, the blockquote element will just be:

     <blockquote>
         ...